smansu4/thermal-map/README.md

 ### Potential Future Updates:
 - Enable mouse / trackpad scrolling of the webpage.
-  - Currently, the canvas is rendered over the webView and so is in focus.
-The scroll handler on the webView is not invoked because it's not in focus.
+  - Complete -- commented out in the `MapController.java` file.
 - Update the heatmap to scroll when the webpage scrolls.
   - Would need to dynamically resize the map when user scrolls the webpage.
-To do this, the canvas needs to know when the webView scroll event occurs.
-Can't have the canvas extend the webView component because it's a final class.
-May need a larger refactor.

 ### Notes:
 A recording of the heat map against a blank canvas can be found in the `/resources/recordings` directory.